Adán Chávez: United States

 On 9 August 2017, the United States Department of the Treasury placed sanctions on Chávez for his position in the Presidential Commission in the 2017 Constituent Assembly of Venezuela.

 Canada

 On 3 November 2017, the Government of Canada sanctioned Chávez as being someone who participated in "significant acts of corruption or who have been involved in serious violations of human rights".

 Panama

 On 29 March 2018, Chávez was sanctioned by the Panamanian government for his alleged involvement with "money laundering, financing of terrorism and financing the proliferation of weapons of mass destruction".

+Personal life

+He is the eldest brother of Hugo Chávez (1954–2013), who was President of Venezuela from 1999 to 2013, the mayor of Sabaneta, Barinas, Anibal José Chávez Frías (31 December 1956–16 July 2016), his successor in the gubernatorial position, Argenis Chávez (born 3 January 1958), who served for one term from 2016 to 2021 and three other brothers: Narciso (born 6 January 1956), Enzo (December 1958-1960) and Adelis (born 1960).

+At a young age, his parents entrusted his upbringing and that of his brother Hugo to his paternal grandmother, Rosa Inés Chávez (1910-1981).
+He is married to Carmen Herenia Hernández Puente, born on February 26, 1954 in Merida since 1974, with whom he has four children namely Enzo, (born 24 June 1975), Elena (born 26 December 1977), Ernesto (born 19 February 1983) and Elyana (born 24 November 1985).
+He also has nine grandchildren.
+Chávez is the great-grandson of the Venezuelan leader Pedro Pérez Delgado, known as Maisanta, leader of the anti-Gomecista rebellion, who in 1898 ended the life of former president Joaquín Crespo.